 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.

-Lifeguide Financial Advisors is headquartered in Mechanicsburg, PA.
-Lifeguide Financial Advisors offers financial advisor services in 5 states: Colorado, Maryland, Pennsylvania, Texas, Virginia.
+Lifeguide Financial Advisors is headquartered in Mechanicsburg, PA and currently serves in 5 states: Colorado, Maryland, Pennsylvania, Texas, Virginia.

 While Lifeguide Financial Advisors advises clients across a variety of portfolio sizes, the average client balance is currently $380,583.
 In total, Lifeguide Financial Advisors manages $267,550,006 in assets.